dianacpg/robocards/README.md

 # robocards

-React app of a Colection of cards using JSON Placeholder API and Robohash API.
+React app of a Colection of cards using JSON Placeholder API and Robohash.